 Strengthening Rural Youth Development through Enterprise

-Sub-Saharan Africa has the world’s fastest-growing population and the youngest.
-Today, the median age has dropped to 18 and there are 70 million more Africans under the age of 14 than there were a decade ago.
-And while other regions in the world experience a significant decrease in rural populations, sub-Saharan Africa will add an estimated 150 million people in rural areas by 2050.
+Sub-Saharan Africa has the world’s youngest and fastest-growing population.
+The median age has dropped to 18 and there are 70 million more Africans under the age of 14 than there were a decade ago.
+In addition, the rural population of sub-Saharan Africa will increase by an estimated 150 million people by 2050.

-In East Africa, rural youth remain economically disenfranchised.
-Many young people see farming as a last resort, while formal employment is difficult to find.
-A growing number of rural youth are migrating to urban areas, and those who stay often lack the skills and knowledge necessary to capitalize on available opportunities.
+While a growing number of rural youth are migrating to cities, 70 percent remain in rural areas.
+Those who stay often lack the skills and knowledge necessary to capitalize on available opportunities.
 In the long term, youth unemployment can hinder economic growth and lead to political and social unrest.

-Agriculture in East Africa is a significant and growing sector of the economy and has the potential to create sustainable employment and income opportunities both on- and off-farm.
+Agriculture in East Africa is a significant and growing sector of the economy and has the potential to create sustainable employment and income opportunities both on and off the farm.
 Young people bring vitality and innovation to the workforce.
 With tremendous untapped potential, East Africa’s rural youth hold the key to the region’s future economic growth and success.
-By making agricultural employment more attractive, and equipping this group with the education and skills they need to engage in economic opportunities, TechnoServe aims to help rural youth become active contributors and financially independent members of their communities.
+By making agricultural employment more attractive, and equipping this group with skills and confidence they need to engage in economic opportunities, TechnoServe aims to help rural youth become active contributors and financially independent members of their communities.